practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Oberon/README.md

 $
 ```

-This looks good now, and I make a check (there's no version info command!):
+This looks good now, and so I make a check (there's no command for its version info!):

 ```
 $ obc